 This one-day workshop will assist participants to practically manage regulatory changes, particularly those introduced and proposed after the 2007/08 financial-crisis.
 The workshop provides an introduction to the principal elements of the regulatory environment for South African financial markets.
 It outlines the respective objectives and roles of existing and proposed regulators, their supervisory approaches, the key concepts of authorisation, supervision and enforcement and the powers available to the regulators in the event that a firm, or an individual, breaches regulatory requirements.
 In addition major financial reforms such as those aimed at bringing all derivatives trading under the scrutiny of public authorities will be outlined.

-The SAIFM is a non-profit voluntary association established to promote professionalism and integrity in the financial markets.
+The SAIFM is a voluntary association registered as an NPO established to promote professionalism and integrity in the financial markets.

 SAIFM offers several exciting workshops.

 The SA Financial Markets and Regulation Journals are SAIFM’s official online magazines.